 We’re happy to use the B word

-The opportunities to add value is not limited to service provision or processing technology.
-However, data, information and education have become increasingly important requirements for our customers when looking for opportunities to improve the way they manage, develop and report on their investment in waste and recycling services.
+The opportunities to add value is not limited to service provision or processing technology however.
+Data, information and education have become increasingly important requirement for our customers when looking for opportunities to improve the way they manage, develop and report on their investment in waste and recycling services.

-For those who continue to have concerns around the commercial viability of working with brokers It is no different to any number of other sectors that utilise multiple sales channels often incorporating third parties or agents in addition to their own direct sales.
+For those who continue to have concerns around the commercial viability of working with brokers I see it as no different to any number other sectors that utilise multiple sales channels often incorporating third parties or agents in addition to their own direct sales.

-The ability of businesses like UKWSL to work with such high profile and highly regarded brands such as TUI, Network Rail or Cancer Research demonstrates that the client’s focus is more on finding the right partner to deliver an innovative cost effective service.
+Ultimately I think that the sceptical and cynical view of brokers is more of an issue within the industry than amongst waste producers.
+The ability of businesses like UKWSL to work with such high profile and highly regarded brands such as TUI, Network Rail or Cancer Research demonstrates that the client’s focus if more on finding the right partner to deliver a innovative, effective and cost effective service.